If Your Job Search Feels Heavy, Start Here

 3. A Coach Who Helps You See the Bigger Picture

-Here’s what happens to a lot of the women I work with — they’re smart, capable, and hardworking.
+Here’s what happens to a lot of the women I work with — they’re intelligent, capable, and hardworking.
 But because of the weight they carry, they second-guess their worth.
-They struggle to see how everything they’ve done up until now counts.
+They struggle to see how everything they’ve done to date counts.

 They apply for roles they don’t really want.
 Or they pause the search altogether because nothing feels aligned.